DensityDanil/ga4-closed-funnel-task/readme.md

 8. when `item_name` have many `item_id` and vise versa https://docs.google.com/spreadsheets/d/18kc-EcTmbUiWqSF3DgG7VpVQvVEawqYk7COvIiQb-Qs/edit#gid=0?
 9. add cleanup for products like `Android Iconic 4" Decal` and `Android Iconic 4&quot; Decal`
 10. why when add join statement with `item_id` then me cannot see any purchase funnel stage in `funnel_by_items_pivot`?
+11. if one user have many purchases and funnel sequence is fit?
+Like user_pseudo_id='84534898.7989426950' and item_name='Google Black Cork Journal and event_timestamp_date='2020-12-17' 'https://docs.google.com/spreadsheets/d/1pHL9ZqoUYdCOcUgByXOsgBR8sowVrjtZh-JWYmv7oVA/edit#gid=0

 ## Articles
 1. [Closed Funnel in BigQuery Using GA4 Data](https://www.linkedin.com/pulse/creating-ga4-funnels-big-query-qasim-ali-khan/):